emqx/neuron-docs/en_US/module-plugins/module-driver.md

 Represents the KNX group address, which can only be written in Neuron, and KNX devices belonging to this group will react to messages sent to this group.

-*E.g*
+*Example:*

 `0/0/1` is a KNX group address and is write only in Neuron, KNX devices belonging to this group will react to messages sent to this group.

 * > GROUP_ADDRESS,INDIVIDUAL_ADDRESS</span>

-代表 KNX 组下的设备地址，只能在 Neuron 中读取。

 Represents a KNX individual address that is a member of the group address, and is read only in Neuron.

-*E.g*
+*Example:*

 `0/0/1,1.1.1` represents a KNX individual address `1.1.1` that is a member of the group address `0/0/1`, and is read only in Neuron.